Traffic data is being collected and ideas being formulated to serve immediate and long-term transportation solutions in the greater Rigby area.

 Information and solutions for the future

 Jefferson County has consistently ranked as one of the fastest growing counties in Idaho in recent years.
-This population increase, with even more development anticipated in coming years, mean that ITD must plan and work to maintain mobility and safe travel in the area.
+This population increase, with even more development anticipated in coming years, means that ITD must plan and work to maintain mobility and safe travel in the area.
 A study is now underway to:

 • analyze and assess impactful areas